databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_tooverlappingtiles
 **********************

-.. function:: rst_tooverlappingtiles(raster, width, height, overlap)
+.. function:: rst_tooverlappingtiles(tile, width, height, overlap)

-    Splits the raster into overlapping tiles of the given width and height.
+    Splits the raster tile into overlapping tiles of the given width and height.
     The overlap is the the percentage of the tile size that the tiles overlap.
     The result is a collection of new raster files.
     The result set is automatically exploded.